epics-modules/asyn/docs/source/asynDriver.rst

 bytes.
 Three interfaces are provided: asynOctet, asynOctetBase, and asynOctetSyncIO. asynOctet is generic message based interface. asynOctetBase is an interface used by port drivers that implement asynOctet.
-It's primary purpose is to help with interrupt support. asynOctetSyncIO provides a synchronous inteface to asynOctet and can be used by code that is willing to block.
+It's primary purpose is to help with interrupt support. asynOctetSyncIO provides a synchronous interface to asynOctet and can be used by code that is willing to block.

 asynOctet